paljs/create-nexus-type/README.md

     t.crud.updateManyUser();
     t.crud.deleteManyUser();
-  }
+  },
 });
 ```

 ## Create TypeScript types

-And have another option to create TypeScript types to use for your work
+Have another option to create TypeScript types to use for your work

 ### Command options for `create-types`